fluffypony/mcp-code-indexer/docs/configuration.md

 # Configuration Guide 🔧

-Complete guide to configuring and tuning the MCP Code Indexer for optimal performance in your environment.
+Complete guide to configuring and tuning the MCP Code Indexer for optimal performance.
+Whether you're setting up for development, deploying for a team, or optimizing for production, this guide has you covered.

+**🎯 New to configuration?** Start with [Command Line Options](#command-line-options) for basic setup.

 ## Table of Contents